easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Code_style.md

 # Backend code styles

-*In this article we will show you what code style to follow when developing BE*
+*In this article we will show you what code style to follow when developing BE.*

 ---